Luftverkehr Friesland-Harle

-Luftverkehr Friesland-Harle, commonly abbreviated LFH, was a small airline based in Wangerland, Germany, that was established in 1983 and had 30 employees (at March 2007).
-It operated scheduled and chartered passenger and cargo flights, linking Harle Airfield (de) to the East Frisian Islands.
-In 2011, LFH was acquired by FLN Frisia Luftverkehr, which continues to use the brand.
+Luftverkehr Friesland-Harle, commonly abbreviated LFH, was a small airline based in Wangerland, Germany, that was established in 1983 and which operated scheduled and chartered passenger and cargo flights, linking Harle Airfield (de) to the East Frisian Islands.
+Schedules were started on 1 October 1983, a few days after the foundation.
+At March 2007 it had 30 employees.
+In 2011, LFH was acquired by fellow FLN Frisia Luftverkehr, which continued to operate the subsidiary until it was fully absorbed in 2014.

 Destinations

-As of 2013, LFH operated scheduled services between its base at Harle and Wangerooge, on-demand flights to the other East Frisian Islands of Langeoog, Baltrum, Norderney, Juist and Borkum, as well as to Heligoland.
+As of 2013, LFH operated scheduled services between Harle and Wangerooge, on-demand flights to the other East Frisian Islands of Langeoog, Baltrum, Norderney, Juist and Borkum, as well as to Heligoland.
 The airline was also occasionally contracted to operate flights in Estonia.

 Fleet

-A Luftverkehr Friesland-Harle Cessna 172 (2009).

-As of August 2013, the LFH fleet consisted of the following aircraft:
+As of August 2013, the LFH fleet consisted of the following aircraft types: